jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.35 IsNoData

-Identifies NoData valued pixels in an image..
+Identifies NoData valued pixels in an image.

 *Parameters*: